 Must-order: rice roll and roast pork bun

 Deluxe Green Bo is one of my favorite spots in Chinatown.
-It’s one of those places that I always take people visiting New York.
+Open since 1982 and cash only, it’s one of those places that I always take people visiting New York.
 My friend Emily of @foodloversdiary introduced me to their crispy, doughy scallion pancakes, wontons tossed in peanut butter sauce and chili oil and pork and crab XLB (xiao long bao).

 Must-order: scallion pancakes and hot and spicy wontons

 Why is Emily included here and not in the pizza section?
 Because they are arguably more well known for their burgers and their Detroit-style pizza.
-The original restaurant group location, Emily, opened in Brooklyn in 2016 but the company has quickly opened another Emily in the West Village and Emmy Squared in multiple locations around Manhattan as well as expanding to Nashville, Philly & DC.
-Reservations can be made on Resy in advance and while there are slow times I always opt to make reservations wherever possible.
+The original restaurant group location, Emily, opened in Brooklyn in 2016 but the company has quickly opened other locations.
+Now there is Emily in the West Village and Emmy Squared in multiple locations around Manhattan as well as expanding to Nashville, Philly & DC.

 I’d recommend going with at least one other person because there are a few “must order” items on the menu.
 The first is the “Emmy burger”; served at all locations, it comes with a LaFrieda dry-aged beef patty, caramelized onion, American cheese, pickles and “Emmy sauce” on a pretzel bun.
 The “Emmy sauce” is what makes it so unique.
 It’s a mayo-based sauce combined with melted butter, garlic and my favorite fermented Korean chili paste, gochujang.
 It’s sweet, spicy and oh so delicious.
 The pizzas are made Detroit style – made in quarter-sheet pans with a crisp, thick-crust with cheese that caramelizes on the edges, almost Sicilian style, served with a variety of unique toppings.
 My favorite is the “pig freaker” with bacon, kimchi, sesame and miso queso.